 Another building to admire is Christ Church, the oldest existing church in New Zealand, which still carries musket ball holes from the New Zealand Land Wars.

-Russell is accessible by road, but the easiest way to visit is to catch a ferry from Paihia, which takes around 15 minutes.
+Russell is accessible by road, but the easiest way to visit is to catch a vehicle ferry from Opua (5 minutes), or passenger ferry from Paihia, which takes around 15 minutes.